strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ACHCEIntroClass/ACHunterCE.md

 ![](attachments/navigatetodownloads.png)

-- You should see the AC Hunter .zip archive that we just downloaded.
+- You should see the `AC Hunter.zip` archive that we just downloaded.
 We need to extract this.
-Click on the .zip archive and hit `Extract all` at the top of the screen.
+Click on the `.zip` archive and hit `Extract all` at the top of the screen.

 ![](attachments/extractall.png)